linkovich2/StarboundExtended/README.md

   - Character Creation
     - More hair/fin/flower/etc styles in general
   - Early Game (First Planet)
-    - stuff
+    - Rename firefly to "lightbug", make light color and texture dynamic
+    - Remove bunny from spawning pools - too Earth-like

 @todo
 ======
 - Playthrough of vanilla to flesh out the roadmap (in progress)
 - Determine how to add inventory space with back items or tech
 - Determine how to add mobile storage
-- Add bunny to spawns somewhere
-- Add firefly spawns somewhere
 - Add more / change  undy / eye colors
 - Cherry blossom trees (may need tree scripting)
-- Firefly lanterns

 Known Issues
 ============